rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     Preordering       : 5.17954
     Decomposing       : 72.29356

-On this 2x14c Intel Xeon Gold 6132 @ 2.6 GHz equipped HPC node with 132GB RAM [7]_, deciles sorting and locally ranking a **million** decision alternatives evaluated on 21 incommensurable criteria, by balancing an economic, an environmental and a societal decision objective, takes us about **3 minutes** (see Lines 37-42 above); with 1.5 minutes for the deciles sorting and, a bit more than one minute, for the local ranking of the individual components.
+On this 2x14c Intel Xeon Gold 6132 @ 2.6 GHz equipped HPC node with 132GB RAM [7]_, deciles sorting and locally ranking a **million** decision alternatives evaluated on 21 incommensurable criteria, by balancing an economic, an environmental and a societal decision objective, takes us about **3 minutes** (see Lines 37-42 above); with about 1.5 minutes for the deciles sorting and, a bit more than one minute, for the local ranking of the local components.

 The optimised deciles sorting leads to 233645 components (see Lines 32-36 above) with a maximal order of 153.
 The fill rate of the adjacency table is reduced to 0.001%.
 Of the potential trillion (10^12) pairwise outrankings, we effectively keep only 10 millions (10^7).
 This high number of components results from the high number of involved performance criteria (21), leading in fact to a very refined epistemic discrimination of majority outranking margins.

 A non-optimised deciles sorting would instead give at most 110 components with inevitably very big intractable local digraph orders.
 Proceeding with a more detailed quantiles sorting, for reducing the induced decomposing run times, leads however quickly to intractable quantiles sorting times.
-A good compromise is given when the quantiles sorting and decomposing steps show somehow equivalent run times; as is the case in our example session: 99.6 versus 77.3 seconds (see Lines 40 and 42 above).
+A good compromise is given when the quantiles sorting and decomposing steps show somehow equivalent run times; as is the case in our two example sessions: 15 versus 14 seconds and 99.6 versus 77.3 seconds (see Listing before and Lines 41 and 43 above).

 Let us inspect the 21 marginal performances of the five best-ranked alternatives listed below.